XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 Note over XU316,MCU: APP Running Phase

-Note over XU316: Initialize APP and apply current user configuration
+Note over XU316: Initialize APP and apply current user config

 par Parallel Processing